duck-is-late/SEO-bookmarklets/README.md

-# Awesome GSC Regex Bookmarklets 🚀
+# GSC Regex Bookmarklets

 A curated collection of Google Search Console (GSC) Regex Bookmarklets.
-Drag these links directly to your bookmarks bar to instantly filter GSC queries for whatever domain you are currently browsing.
+You can either download the full html file and upload in your browser och drag these links directly to your bookmarks bar.
+They let you instantly filter GSC queries for whatever domain you are currently browsing.

+By <a href="https://www.linkedin.com/in/aleand/">Alexander Andersen</a>
+Inspired by <a href="https://www.linkedin.com/posts/daniel-foley-assertive_seo-tip-use-the-following-in-google-search-activity-7437497605279907841-lV2N">Daniel Foley Carter</a>

-*Note: These bookmarklets automatically strip `www.` and target GSC "Domain Properties".*
+*Note: These bookmarklets automatically strip `www.` and target GSC "Domain Properties".* - it doesn't work for url prefix since that uses a different url in search console.

 ---